A lovely Peach Cake, made with fresh or canned peaches. Buttery and moist with caramel and peach juices running through, this cake is divine!

 sweetened whipped cream (optional)

-2. Cook 1/2 cup granulated sugar in a 23 cm (9 inch) cake pan over medium heat, stirring occasionally with a wooden spoon for 10 minutes or until sugar melts and turns a deep amber colour.
+2. In a 23 cm (9 inch) cake pan, over medium heat, cook sugar (100g), stirring occasionally with a wooden spoon for 10 minutes, until sugar melts and turns a deep amber colour.
 Remove from heat.
-Immediately add 55g (1/4 cup) butter, stirring vigorously.
+Immediately add butter, stirring vigorously.

 3. Spread caramelized sugar to coat bottom of cake pan evenly and sprinkle with brown sugar.
-Arrange peach wedges in concentric circles over sugar mixture, overlapping as needed.
+Arrange peach wedges in concentric circles, overlapping as needed.
+Set aside.

 4. Sift together the flour, baking powder and baking soda.
 Set aside.

-6. Gradually add sifted mixture, beating at low speed just until blended.
-Spoon vanilla cake batter over peaches in the cake pan and spread to cover.
+7. Gradually add flour mixture, beating at low speed just until combined.
+Spoon vanilla cake batter over peaches and spread to cover.

 ''Experience is simply the name we give our mistakes.'' - Oscar Wilde